kartelj/rils-rols/readme.md

 "RILS-ROLS: Robust Symbolic Regression via Iterated Local Search and Ordinary Least Squares" by Aleksandar Kartelj and Marko Djukanovic.
 This paper is currently under review in the Journal of Big Data, Springer.

+All RILS-ROLS resources can be found at https://github.com/kartelj/rils-rols

+RILS-ROLS distribution is available as a pip package at https://pypi.org/project/rils-rols

 Minimal working example can be seen bellow:
 ```python
 from rils_rols.rils_rols import RILSROLSRegressor